Fred Rider Cotten

 Over the years, Parker County has seen its fair share of challenges and triumphs.
 It has weathered economic downturns, faced natural disasters like the devastating tornado outbreak in 1957, and experienced growth in population and urbanization.
 Today, Parker County continues to thrive as a vibrant community with a rich history, welcoming residents, and picturesque landscapes that highlight its enduring legacy as an important part of Texas' past and present.

-This timeline provides a concise overview of the key events in the history of Parker County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Parker County, Texas.

 • 1855: Parker County officially established on December 12.